Introduction to Bluetooth

-Below are the given types of Bluetooth:
+Given below are the different types of Bluetooth:

-1. Bluetooth Headset: This headset connects smartphones to a headset.
+1. Headset: This headset connects smartphones to a headset.
 It can help to make calls or attend the incoming calls.
 It is built with voice recognition which is easy to dial or text.

 2. Stereo Headset: The stereo headset is connected to music players as similar to the Bluetooth headset.

-3. In-Car Bluetooth Headset: This headset is used to make calls without using mobile and can hear the car speaker system.
+3. In-Car Headset: This headset is used to make calls without using mobile and can hear the car speaker system.

-5. Bluetooth Enables Webcam: This is used to link the camera without any wired and remains docked to the computer.
+5. Enables Webcam: This is used to link the camera without any wired and remains docked to the computer.

-6. Bluetooth Global Positioning System (GPS): The Global Positioning System which enables a smart device with this technology is operated through voice control can use to fetch the direction to the address.
+6. Global Positioning System (GPS): The Global Positioning System which enables a smart device with this technology is operated through voice control can use to fetch the direction to the address.

-7. Bluetooth Keyboard: This keyboard is used without any connection of wired and connected to a laptop or computer.
+7. Keyboard: This keyboard is used without any connection of wired and connected to a laptop or computer.
 It can also be applied to smartphones.

 - It is safe to implement and use at any circumstances.
-A house with Bluetooth equipped devices is easy for the user to control his thermostat settings alarms and appliances such as light and fan from a centralized location.
+A house with Bluetooth-equipped devices is easy for the user to control his thermostat settings alarms and appliances such as light and fan from a centralized location.

 - For entertainment, the technology can link all the devices connected to the home theatre without any wires or audio or video can be directly played from mobile to television or speakers.